 Fortunately, most people do eventually figure out how to go on, even though a part of their heart will always be missing.

-Towards that end, we have compiled a list of resources for people who are grieving who live in Broward County and Palm Beach County.
+Towards that end, we have compiled a list of resources for people who are grieving who live in Coral Springs and Palm Beach County.

 Grief Groups in Palm Beach and Broward Counties